HomeGuidesAPI ReferenceChangelog

 • SNMP on the Orchestrator VM (optional):

-• if your NMS standardizes on SNMP for OS metrics, you can enable snmpd in the Orchestrator's underlying Linux to poll CPU/memory/disk.
+• If your NMS standardizes on SNMP for OS metrics, you can enable snmpd in the Orchestrator's underlying Linux to poll CPU/memory/disk.
 Read the supportability notes below first.

 Supportability & Security Notes